-Insight into the ways in which religions have moved historically – through migration, mission, expansion – and are moving currently in a globalizing world.
+Develop comparative insight into the ways in which religions have moved and interacted historically—through migration, mission, expansion, pilgrimage, or syncretism/appropriation—and are currently moving and interacting in a globalising world.

 Develop the highest level of academic communication skills – both oral and written.